adloky/smalls/english/all-dorothys-adventures-in-oz.md

 and the second sign read:

-TAKE THE OTHER ROAD TO **BUNNYBURY**2
+TAKE THE OTHER ROAD TO **BUNNYBURY** (Заячье королевство)

 "Which path shall we take?" inquired the Yellow Hen.

 "Bunbury sounds like something to eat," said Dorothy.
 "Let’s go there."

 The path to Bunbury ran through the trees in a zigzag course until it finally led them to an open space filled with the queer houses.
-They were all made of crackers, and were of many pretty and ornamental shapes, with balconies and
+They were all made of crackers, and were of many pretty and ornamental shapes, with balconies and porches with posts of bread-sticks and roofs shingled with wafer-crackers.

-1 **Bunbury** — Булочное королевство

-2 **Bunnybury** — Заячье королевство

-porches with posts of bread-sticks and roofs shingled with wafer-crackers.
 There were walks of bread-crusts leading from house to house and forming streets.

 When Dorothy, followed by Billina and Toto, entered the place, they found people walking the streets, or sitting upon the porches and balconies.
 And what funny people they were!

 Men, women and children were all made of buns and bread.
 Some were thin and others fat; some were white, some light brown and some very dark of complexion.
 A few of the buns were neatly frosted.
 Some had raisins for eyes and currant buttons on their clothes; others had eyes of cloves and legs of stick cinnamon.
 When the strangers suddenly appeared among them, women caught up their children and hurried into their houses.
 Some men ran so hastily that they tumbled over one another, while others, more brave, assembled in a group and faced the intruders defiantly.

 "Excuse me," said Dorothy, softly, "but I really didn’t know I was coming here until I arrived.
 I was lost in the woods, you know, and I’m hungry."

 "Hungry!" they murmured, in a horrified chorus.

 "Yes!" she exclaimed.
 "Are there any eatables in Bunbury?"

 A bun man stepped forward and said,

 "Little girl, we are all eatables.
 Everything in Bunbury is eatable to ravenous human creatures like you."